Steve Squyres: Where is NASA’s Planetary Scientist Now?

 Steve completed his high school education at Gateway Regional High School and went on to become a student at Cornell University.
 In 1978, Steve graduated with a Bachelor of Arts degree in Geological Sciences.
 Steve went on to get a doctorate in planetary studies from Cornell University and had the opportunity to work alongside Carl Sagan.
 While in college, Steve became a member of the Tau Kappa Epsilon college fraternity.
 Once out of Cornell, Steve worked with NASA for five years as a postdoctoral associate and research scientist at Ames Research Center, a NASA research facility in California.
 Following this, he joined the faculty of Cornell University to help educate aspiring scientists.

-In 1978 Steve started his journey with NASA as he became an associate for the Voyager mission to Jupiter and Saturn.
+In 1978, Steve started his journey with NASA as an associate for the Voyager mission to Jupiter and Saturn.
 As part of the scientific team, he helped analyze the imaging data until 1981.
 After his work with the Voyager program, Steve was enlisted to serve as a radar investigator on the Magellan and the Near Earth Asteroid Rendezvous missions.
 The scientist went on to work as the Principal Investigator for the Mars Exploration Rovers (MER) program, which launched rovers Spirit and Opportunity in 2003.
 The details of this particular mission are explored in the Amazon documentary, particularly the working of Opportunity, AKA Oppy, which helped these scientists collect data for over 14 years.

 Rover Opportunity From ‘Good Night Oppy’